jaspector

 Mondays & Wednesdays: Sumpter, Durkee, Huntington, Greenhorn, Unity.
 Tuesdays & Thursdays: Richland, Halfway, Cornucopia, Oxbow, Keating.

-Typical inspection sequence: Inspections include structural, electrical, plumbing, and mechanical work.
+Typical sequence: Inspections include structural, electrical, plumbing, and mechanical work.

 A structural building permit is required for new construction, enlargement, alteration, repair, or relocation of all residential and non-residential buildings and structures in unincorporated Baker County.

-Typical processing time is 2-4 weeks for standard applications; varies based on plan complexity and resubmittals..
+Building permit processing times in unincorporated Baker County, OR typically run 2-4 weeks for standard applications; varies based on plan complexity and resubmittals..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Baker County, OR.
 The following work is generally exempt: Non-habitable detached accessory structures ≤200 sq ft OR ≤15 feet height (floor to average roof); Patio, porch, or deck cover ≤200 sq ft, ≤12 feet average roof height, not closer than 3 feet to property line; Porch or deck floor ≤30 inches above adjacent grade; Fences <7 feet in height; Private concrete sidewalk, slab, or driveway ≤30 inches above adjacent grade, not over basement or story below; Interior finish work (paint, paper, tile, carpet, cabinets, countertops).
 Note: Work exempt from structural permit may still require separate electrical, mechanical, or plumbing permits.
 Heated accessory structures must lack living room, dining room, kitchen, bedroom, or combination thereof.
 All exempt work must comply with building code and setback requirements.
+When in doubt, confirm with the local building department before starting work.